 For you that do not know me, I have always stated that everyone has a story to tell, use that story and the experience that you have to help others.
-Take your story and create a powerpoint presentation, then you can pitch that idea to event organizers in your field of expertise and hopefully you get included in an event to present as a speaker.
+Take your story and create a PowerPoint presentation, then you can pitch that idea to event organizers in your field of expertise and hopefully, you get included in an event to present as a speaker.

-Ask Your friends and Family for Help
+Ask Your Friends and Family for Help

 As a last resort, you can ask your friends and family for help, let them know about your website and ask them to send your blog link to at least three people they think will find it valuable.
 Be careful and do not do this too often.

-This is just some ideas that I have brought forward of bringing in web traffic, treat it as a starting point and try to find even more ways of generating traffic for your own sites.
+There is just some ideas that I have brought forward of bringing in web traffic, treat it as a starting point and try to find even more ways of generating traffic for your own sites.